justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/effective_field_theory/effective_field_theory_approach.md

 To address the critique of mathematical rigor, we must formalize the link between the discrete VDM simulation (the "high-energy" or "UV" theory) and the continuous field theory (the "low-energy" or "IR" theory).
 The standard tool in physics for this is the **Effective Field Theory (EFT)** framework.

-This document outlines the core principles of EFT and how they provide a roadmap for a more rigorous derivation of the VDM's continuum limit.
+This document outlines the principles of EFT and how they provide a roadmap for a more rigorous derivation of the VDM's continuum limit.

 ---

-## 2. The Core Principles of Effective Field Theory
+## 2. The Principles of Effective Field Theory

 An EFT is a way to describe physics at a given energy scale without needing to know the details of the physics at much higher energies.
 It is built on a few key principles.